Progressive AI Maturity Model framework for organization-wide AI fluency

 The quest to become AI-native

 Becoming AI-native is not a branding exercise.
 It is the same class of bet leaders faced when society and the workforce reorganized around marketplaces, then the open web, then mobile—only faster.
 History is littered with incumbents that owned the old model, mastered its operations, and still lost to a native entrant because they treated the shift as optional.
-Two cautionary arcs capture that pattern: marketplaces and movies.
+Three cautionary arcs capture that pattern: marketplaces, movies, and mobile phones.

 The largest marketplace